 Ottawa Activities – Visit the Parliament Buildings and Parliament Hill

-Or catch the Changing of the Guard ceremony.
-In summer show up in the evening for the free Sound and Light show.
+Catch the Changing the Guard ceremony and in summer one of the fun Ottawa activities to do is to show up in the evening for the free Sound and Light show.
 And in December catch the Winter Landscapes multimedia show projected on the Parliament buildings.

 Explore the Rideau Canal in Ottawa

-Designated a UNESCO World Heritage Site in 2007 in recognition of its design, construction and role in Canadian history, the Rideau Canal is one of the most popular attractions in the city for locals and tourists alike.
+Designated a UNESCO World Heritage Site in 2007 in recognition of its design, construction and role in Canadian history, the Rideau Canal is one of the most popular attractions in Ottawa for locals and tourists alike.

-As the seasons turn so do the activities around and on the Rideau Canal.
-In summer take an electric boat cruise, kayak or try stand up paddleboarding on a section of the canal.
-Don’t miss a chance to rent a bike across from the National Arts Centre (RentABike) and cycle alongside the canal all the way to Hogsback Falls.
+As the seasons turn, so do the activities around and on the Rideau Canal.
+In summer, take an electric boat cruise, kayak or try stand up paddleboarding on a section of the Rideau Canal.
+Don’t miss a chance to rent a bike across from the National Arts Centre and cycle alongside the canal all the way to Hogsback Falls.

-Visiting in May?
-You’ll find Instagram worthy shots of tulips – with over one million tulips planted, with the largest display near Dow Lake at Commissioner’s Park.
+Visiting Ottawa in May?
+You’ll find Instagram worthy shots of tulips – with over one million tulips planted.
+The largest display is near Dow Lake at Commissioner’s Park.
 (Tulips got their big start in Ottawa in 1945 when the Dutch royal family sent 100,000 tulip bulbs to Canada as a thank you for sheltering the future Queen Juliana during the war.)

 ***For something completely different try a cruising vacation on the Rideau Canal with Le Boat.
 Great fun and you start just one hour from Ottawa.***